The Profit of Doom

-"The Profit of Doom" is a single by doom metal band Type O Negative from the 2007 album Dead Again.
-The single version of the song is 4½ minutes long, but lasts nearly eleven minutes on the album.
-The single was released just before the album was released in February 2007.
+"The Profit of Doom" (renamed to "Profits of Doom" when released as a single) is a song by American gothic metal band Type O Negative, released in February 2007 as the lead single from their seventh studio album, Dead Again.
+The single version of the song is four minutes and 33 seconds long, but lasts nearly 11 minutes on the album.
 A music video was released for the song.

 The song begins with slow, heavy riffs, with a chorus in the style of King Crimson before some additional doom metal riffs, and ending with a doom metal solo.
 The lyrics refer to the asteroid 99942 Apophis; which, at that time, was said to have a possibility of hitting the Earth on Friday, April 13, 2029.